 Investigates the role of various media in shaping religious traditions especially Christianity, Judaism, Islam and Hinduism.
 Beginning with studies of orality and literacy, we move into the impact of the printing press, then electronic media including Internet and video games.
 Prerequisite, one course in religious studies or consent of instructor.
 Maximum enrollment, 12.
 Rodriguez-Plate.

-Seminar on Asian Temples in a Virtual World.
+Asian Temples in a Digital World.

 Seminar Religion and Modern Art.

 Investigates the ways religious traditions have continued to influence the visual arts into the modern and postmodern periods.
 Topics range from the theosophical inclinations of Kandinsky and Mondrian to the mystical inclinations of abstract expressionism, from the "blasphemous" images of Ernst and Dix to the meditational video work of Gary Hill and Bill Viola.
 Media covered include painting, sculpture, video, architecture, and film.
 Recent exhibitions such as "Negotiating Rapture," "Traces du Sacre" and "The Third Mind" will be discussed.
 Prerequisite, one course in religious studies or art history.
 Includes mandatory two-day trip to NYC.
-(Same as Art History 313.)
 Maximum enrollment, 12.

 Jesus and the Gospels.